Gamma-radiation sky maps from compact binaries: Isolated magnetized neutron stars

-The atlas in Fig.~\ref{fig:Atlas} is a collection of sky maps and light curves for representative inclination angles $\alpha \in \{30\degree, 60\degree, 90\degree\}$ and observation latitudes $\xi_\text{obs} \in \{45\degree, 60\degree, 75\degree, 90\degree\}$.
-The rotation rate is chosen such that $R/\rho_{\rm LC} = 0.2$, in order to compare with Ref.~\cite{Bai_2010}.
-As anticipated in Sec.~\ref{sec:emission_model}, most of the light curves in Fig.~\ref{fig:Atlas} show two bright and narrow peaks (each magnetic pole contributes one peak), especially as $\alpha$ and $\xi_\text{obs}$ increase.
+The atlas in figure~\ref{fig:Atlas} is a collection of sky maps and light curves for representative inclination angles $\alpha \in \{30^\circ, 60^\circ, 90^\circ\}$ and observation latitudes $\xi_\text{obs} \in \{45^\circ, 60^\circ, 75^\circ, 90^\circ\}$.
+In order to compare with ref.~\cite{Bai_2010}, the rotation rate is chosen such that $R/\rho_{\rm LC} = 0.2$, where $R$ is the stellar radius.
+As anticipated in section~\ref{sec:emission_model}, most of the light curves in figure~\ref{fig:Atlas} show two bright and narrow peaks (each magnetic pole contributes one peak), especially as $\alpha$ and $\xi_\text{obs}$ increase.
 The presence of these two peaks is a robust, generic feature of the SL model, which is consistent with the typical double-peak feature in light curves from young pulsars.
-These peaks in the light curves are associated with strong caustics in the sky map, due to an effect called ``sky map stagnation" in Ref.~\cite{Bai_2010}, which is a generic effect in the sky maps of FF magnetospheres.
+These peaks in the light curves are associated with strong caustics in the sky map, due to an effect called ``sky map stagnation" in ref.~\cite{Bai_2010}, which is a generic effect in the sky maps of FF magnetospheres.
 Instead of the accumulation of emission from different field lines, this effect arises from photons emitted from individual field lines arriving in the same region of the sky map.
 As such, the intensity of the caustics is proportional to the length of particle trajectories in the emission tube, because we assume a constant emissivity.
-Therefore, a larger cut-off radius $\rho_\text{max}$ will translate into more intense caustics.
-In this work, we follow~\cite{Bai_2010} by choosing $\rho_\text{max} = 1.5 \rho_\text{LC}$.
-And, finally, a non-zero pitch angle results in smoother sky maps and more symmetric light curves.
+Therefore, a larger cut-off radius $\rho_\text{max}$ would translate into more intense caustics.
+Nevertheless, as stated above, in this work we always use $\rho_\text{max} = 1.5 \rho_\text{LC}$.